 No, unfortunately, these cruises are not wheelchair friendly.

 Do Batty Boat Cruises have COVID-safe procedures in place?

 Yes.
-Batty Boat Cruises adheres to a Covid Safe Plan (completed plan viewable on the boat).
+Batty Boat Cruises adheres to a Covid Safe Plan.
 More information provided to ticketholders on booking.

 Today sees the release of a landmark report highlighting the impacts of the Queensland Government’s Flying Fox Roost Management laws.
 Half of all flying fox species in Queensland are listed as threatened species, but the current laws allow for potentially harmful dispersals and disruptions to roosts with no environmental assessments at all.